 When we talk about tang, we mean the part of the knife that connects the handle with the blade.
 It’s essentially the butt or tail of the knife that’s covered by the handle.

 The only tang you should care about when picking a bushcraft knife is a full tang.
 It offers unequaled strength and sturdiness.
-Choose anything else and you may just break the handle or the blade.
-Or worse, you’ll end up hurting yourself while you’re chopping down wood.
+Choose anything else, and you may just break the handle or the blade.
+Or worse, you’ll end up hurting yourself while chopping down wood.

 What’s a blade without a handle?
 Well, what’s Han Solo without Chewbacca?